 The curriculum is designed to provide students with a thorough grounding in statistical theory, which provides the necessary foundation for the successful conduct of research in statistical methodology.
-Included are core courses in probability, stochastic processes, statistical inference, large sample theory, and Bayesian inference.
+Included are core courses in Probability Theory, Stochastic Processes, Statistical Inference I and II, and Bayesian Inference.
 The curriculum also provides students with an appreciation for applied problems in biomedical research and the skills necessary to succeed in collaborative research environments.
-Core courses focused on applications include Categorical Data Analysis and Design of Clinical Trials, in addition to formal training in the use of statistical software.
+Core courses focused on applications include Biostatistical Methods I and II and Design of Clinical Trials, in addition to formal training in the use of statistical software.
 Additional core courses including Linear Models, Generalized Linear Models, Survival Analysis, and Analysis of Longitudinal and Dependent Data provide a mix of theory and application.
-Courses in High Dimensional Data Analysis, Computational Systems Biology, and Genomic Data Analysis are designed for those interested in a concentration in Bioinformatics and Computational Biology.
+Courses in High Dimensional Data Analysis and Genomic Data Analysis are designed for those interested in a concentration in Bioinformatics and Computational Biology.
 Several elective courses are also offered.
 An important goal is to produce graduates with a command of technical skills and the ability and experience to use them appropriately.